frizensami/nus-timetable-optimizer/README.md

 solver.callMain(args);
 ```

-- Ok, when I try this (after disabling eslint for the file), get this error `in the web, we need the wasm binary to be preloaded and set on Module['wasmBinary']. emcc.py will do that for you when generating HTML (but not JS)`
+- Ok, when I try this and set ENVIRONMENT to WEB (after disabling eslint for the file), get this error `in the web, we need the wasm binary to be preloaded and set on Module['wasmBinary']. emcc.py will do that for you when generating HTML (but not JS)`
+- If I use ENVIRONMENT as WORKER...
+- **WORKING**: Need to use a web worker (with `worker-loader`).
+Have to put the z3w.js and z3w.wasm files inside "public" folder, then modify the z3w.js file to link to http://localhost:3000/z3w.wasm instead of the original string of `z3w.wasm`.